kvnet/DigSilent/README.md

 # DigSilent
-Python Scripts and Resultbox-Parameters for Digsilent PowerFactory 2019
+Python Scripts, DigSilent-Scripts and Resultbox-Parameters for Digsilent PowerFactory 2019